Asure Software (NASDAQ:ASUR) Releases Q3 2021 Earnings Guidance

 Asure Software (NASDAQ:ASUR) updated its third quarter 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $-0.030-$-0.010 for the period, compared to the Thomson Reuters consensus estimate of $-0.020.
+The company provided earnings per share guidance of $-0.030-$-0.010 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.020.
 The company issued revenue guidance of $17 million-$17.50 million, compared to the consensus revenue estimate of $17.06 million.

-Separately, Zacks Investment Research upgraded Asure Software from a sell rating to a hold rating in a research note on Tuesday, May 25th.
+Separately, Zacks Investment Research raised Asure Software from a sell rating to a hold rating in a research report on Tuesday, May 25th.

-In other news, Director William Carl Drew bought 20,000 shares of the stock in a transaction dated Friday, June 4th.
-The shares were bought at an average price of $8.15 per share, for a total transaction of $163,000.00.
-Following the completion of the purchase, the director now owns 37,165 shares in the company, valued at $302,894.75.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-6.60% of the stock is currently owned by company insiders.
+In related news, Director William Carl Drew bought 20,000 shares of the company’s stock in a transaction on Friday, June 4th.
+The shares were acquired at an average cost of $8.15 per share, with a total value of $163,000.00.
+Following the completion of the acquisition, the director now owns 37,165 shares of the company’s stock, valued at approximately $302,894.75.
+The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Insiders own 6.60% of the company’s stock.

+A number of institutional investors have recently bought and sold shares of the stock.
+Royal Bank of Canada increased its position in Asure Software by 31.2% in the second quarter.
+Royal Bank of Canada now owns 6,312 shares of the technology company’s stock worth $56,000 after buying an additional 1,500 shares in the last quarter.
+Citadel Advisors LLC grew its position in shares of Asure Software by 102.1% during the second quarter.
+Citadel Advisors LLC now owns 40,136 shares of the technology company’s stock worth $356,000 after purchasing an additional 20,277 shares in the last quarter.
+Finally, Morgan Stanley boosted its stake in Asure Software by 1,927.0% during the second quarter.
+Morgan Stanley now owns 44,331 shares of the technology company’s stock valued at $393,000 after buying an additional 42,144 shares during the last quarter.
+Institutional investors own 68.92% of the company’s stock.

 Asure Software, Inc provides cloud-based human capital management solutions the United States.
 It helps various small and mid-sized businesses to develop human capital to get to the next level, stay compliant, and allocate resources toward growth.
 The company's solutions include Asure Payroll & Tax, an integrated cloud-based solution automates regulations associated with payroll and taxes, including wages, benefits, overtime, garnishments, tips, direct deposits, and fair labor standard act, as well as federal, state, and local payroll taxes; Asure HR, a cloud-based functionality that handles HR complexities, such as employee self-service that enable employees to access information, pay history, and company documents; and Asure Time & Attendance that provides cost savings and ROI gains come in the form of strategic use of labor dollars and the elimination of time theft.